Scenic Drives & Byways:

 Silver Thread Scenic Byway

-The colorful old mining camps of the Silver Thread offer history, scenic beauty, and a heavy dose of authenticity.
+The colorful old mining camps of the Silver Thread offer history, beauty, and authenticity.
 The heights around Creede and Lake City remain strewn with abandoned mining structures, most of them accessible via rugged backcountry roads.

 Trail of the Ancients